grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 The HA Tracker requires a key-value (KV) store to coordinate which replica is currently elected.
 The supported KV stores for the HA tracker are `consul` and `etcd`.

-> Note: `memberlist` is not supported.
+> **Note:** `memberlist` is not supported.
 Memberlist-based KV stores propagate updates using the gossip protocol, which is too slow for HA tracker.
 The result would be that different distributors may see a different Prometheus server elected as leaders at the same time.

 The following CLI flags (and their respective YAML config options) are available to configure the HA tracker KV store:

-- `-distributor.ha-tracker.store`: The backend storage to use (eg. `consul` or `etcd`).
+- `-distributor.ha-tracker.store`: The backend storage to use, which is either `consul` or `etcd`.
-- `-distributor.ha-tracker.consul.*`: The Consul client configuration (should be used only if `consul` is the configured backend storage).
+- `-distributor.ha-tracker.consul.*`: The Consul client configuration.
+Only use this if you have defined `consul` as your backend storage.
-- `-distributor.ha-tracker.etcd.*`: The etcd client configuration (should be used only if `etcd` is the configured backend storage).
+- `-distributor.ha-tracker.etcd.*`: The etcd client configuration.
+Only use this if you have defined `etcd` as your backend storage.

 #### Configure expected label names for cluster and replica